alisariyer/github-slideshow/_posts/0000-01-02-alisariyer.md

 ---
 ### layout: slide
-## title: "Welcome to our second slide!"
+## title: "Welcome to our alisariyer's slide!"
 ---
 Your text
 **Use the arrow key to go back!**